 Following our previous tutorial, we asked you, the readers, if you wanted us to go a step further and complete the quest for a better SEO report.
 You answered with a resounding “Yes!!!”

 Where we've been and where we are heading

 Before we crack open Google Data Studio, we need to take a step back in time.
 We need to visit the SEO related reports inside of Google Analytics.
 And we need to take a look at what's broken, so we know why and how we're going to fix it.

 Even though we're going to fix our SEO problems in Google Data Studio, we'll still be using Google Analytics.
 Our Data Studio dashboard will pull data from our Google Analytics account.
 So we need to know which analytics metrics and dimensions will work best in our report.

 Let's take a quick look at what's going on with SEO reporting inside Google Analytics.

 Google doesn't make SEO reporting easy

-Google is not excited about helping us with our SEO reporting.
-I've written before about how Google Analytics is not an SEO friendly tool.
+Google is not excited to help us with our SEO reporting.
+I've written about how Google Analytics is not an SEO friendly tool in the past, and still feel that way today.
 Ready-made SEO reports in Google Analytics are lacking, and it causes frustration for many users.